 - Go does not use pointer arithmetic like in C. This makes it a much safer language.

 - Placing a semicolon at the end of the code is optional in Go.

 - In Go, the + and – signs are not expressions.

-In a few words, you should know that Go can be a good option for developing technological projects, both web and mobile.
+In short, you should know that Go can be a good option to develop technological projects, both web and mobile.
 At MyTaskPanel Consulting, we have experts in this and other languages.
-If you want to know more, do not hesitate to contact us at email@example.com.
+If you want to know more, do not hesitate to contact us at firstname.lastname@example.org.